rashevskyv/dbi/README_ENG.md

 ![image](https://user-images.githubusercontent.com/18294541/114265006-054f7f80-99f7-11eb-86c9-1a20d588e616.png)

-1: **External SD Card** - for viewing, copying and deleting files and folders from/to a PC and from/to your SD card.
+1: **SD Card** - for viewing, copying and deleting files and folders from/to a PC and from/to your SD card.
 Drop a file larger than 4GB onto the SD card and DBI will automatically split the file into an archived folder which allows the Switch to see it as a single file, with this you can for example very easily add a >4GB .XCI for use in SX OS or add a >4GB movie for watching in NXMP or pPlay.

 2: **NAND User** - view and copy files and folders to a PC from the Switch's internal memory USER partition (this partition is read-only).